 Pros and Cons of Real Estate Financing

 Since the property itself can serve as collateral, business owners often don’t need to provide anything else to secure a loan as they would for a cash loan from a bank.
 However, some business owners may need to provide a personal guarantee for the loan or an extra asset for collateral if the lender is concerned about the business’s credit score.
 Real estate financing can have a lower interest rate than a traditional loan because the real estate protects the lender’s investment.
 You can use a commercial mortgage broker to find the best financing at the lowest interest rate for your real estate deal.

-Another hurdle to real estate financing could arise if you’re looking for a loan to purchase a property where you would lease some or all of the space out to other businesses, you might not be eligible for some types of real estate financing.
-For example, CDC/504 loans backed by the SBA are only available to businesses who will be occupying at least 51% of the space.
+Another hurdle to real estate financing could arise if you’re looking for a loan to purchase a property where you would lease some or all of the space out to other businesses.
+In some cases, you might not be eligible for some types of real estate financing.
+For example, CDC/504 loans backed by the SBA are only available to businesses that will be occupying at least 51% of a given property.

 Applying for Real Estate Financing